gabrielecola/Optimization_Tecniques/README.md

 # Optimization Tecnicques

-Welcome to this repository!
-This project contains a series of Jupyter notebooks that explore various concepts in optimization and machine learning.
+This project contains a series of Jupyter notebooks that explore various concepts in optimization.
 Each notebook covers a different topic, ranging from optimization methods to neural network-based digit recognition.
 Below is an overview of the contents of each notebook:

 ## Notebooks Overview